Te Kete Ipurangi Navigation:

 2. Have students work in pairs.
 The first student makes a statement about the graph then the second student decides if they agree or disagree with the statement and provides a reason.
 The students then reverse roles.
 For example: “The most popular pet is a cat” “I agree because 12 people have cats and the next tallest bar in the graph is 10 people with dogs

-Agree or Disagree with Statements
+Agree or disagree with statements

 1. Use the graphs from Copymaster 3 or collect data from the students and make your own graphs.